devopsacademyau/academy/classes/03class/docker/README.md

 - docker image [action]
     - Execute an action related to images

-Reference for all docker commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)
+Reference for all Docker commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)

 ## AWS ECS
 [ECS](https://aws.amazon.com/ecs/)(Elastic Container Service) is a fully managed containers orchestration service available on AWS.
 A container orchestration tool is responsible to coordinate and manage all aspects of the lifecycle of  containers execution.
 As an example, it can be configured to run 2 replicas of a specific image and whenever something goes wrong with one the replicas, the orchstration tool will notice it and spin up a new container, so it keeps 2 replicas running all the time.